ACCEPTING CASES NATIONWIDE

 How does the statute of limitations affect my ability to file a Depo-Provera lawsuit?

-The statute of limitations is a legal timeline in which an individual must file a lawsuit.
+The statute of limitations is a legal deadline by which an individual must file a lawsuit.
 Failure to file within the statute of limitations can result in a bar to recovery despite the merits of your case.

 Can I file a lawsuit if I used Depo-Provera many years ago and only recently developed a brain tumor?